revx0012/Chatbot-Discord/README.md

 ## CLI

-So you want a chatbot in cli and without using discord?

-Sure!
-First you need to use our auto script from [here](https://github.com/revx0012/Chatbot-Discord/tree/main#automatic-script)
+A chatbot in cli (in shell command line), Then you can use the script [here](https://github.com/revx0012/Chatbot-Discord/tree/main#automatic-script)

 Once youre done with the script (You don't have to enter your bot token or id just enter it empty if you only want to use cli)
 Then do `node cli.js`